open-make/open.make-mainrepo/.github/ISSUE_TEMPLATE/first-contact.md

 name: First contact
 about: Please tell us why you are here.
 title: "[contact]"
-labels: documentation
+labels: externalquestion
 assignees: jcolomb

 ---

 hello!

-I am ....
+I am [you may put your name and information about yourself here]

 and I would like to
-- ask you about : ...
+- ask you about something
 - propose a collaboration:
--
+- ...